 - A. Satan's goal is to deny the power of God's word in our hearts. - 1.
 Without the certainty that God's word brings, a man cannot stand against Satan.
 (Rom 8:24-25) - 2.
 Doubt should be a temporary state not a permanent one.
 It is like a doorway that you pass through.
 Satan wants you to live in the doorway! - 3.
 Those who live in uncertainty do not yet have a living faith.
 (2 Tim 3:5-7) - B. Satan uses doubt to close minds.
 (Lk 7:33-35) - 1.
 It is very easy to raise questions and doubts about anything! - 2.
-Satan knows that throwing "clouds of dust" in the air will stop most from further study.
+Satan knows that throwing "clouds of dust" in the air will stop most from further study. - 3.
 A "sound mind" will not be intimidated by these things. - C. Satan uses false teachers to paralyze and then destroy our faith.
 (2 Cor 2:16-18) - 1.
 Often false teachers are good at diagnosing legitimate problems; however their solution is often worse than the problem itself. - 2.
 False teachers will boast about your "spirituality" because you are unsure about an issue they consider "traditional."
 They will try to separate you from brethren rather than bring unity through struggle and study.
-(2 Cor 11:4, 19-20)
+(2 Cor 11:4, 19-20) - D. Some try to advance their own "spirituality" by constantly introducing doubts and then attacking their "legalistic" brethren.

-IV.
+III.
 The heart that overcomes doubt